cometbft/knowledge-base/protocols/consensus-gossip/tuple-space.md

 For example, if a new height is started, all entries corresponding to previous heights become stale.

 In general, simply forgetting stale entries in the local view would save the most space.
-However, it could lead to entries being added back or circulating on the network.
+However, it could lead to entries being added back and never being completely purged from the system.
-Even if re-adding tuples does not compromise CometBFT's correctness, removed entries should not be added again, for performance and resource utilization sake.
+Although stale entries do not affect the algorithm, or they would not be considered stale, not adding the entries back for performance and resource utilization sake.

-Re-adding entries may be prevented by keeping _tombstones_ for the removed entries.
+One approach to prevent re-adding entries may be prevented by keeping _tombstones_ for the removed entries.
-We note the tombstone for an entry $e$ as $\bar{e}$.

-With time, even small tombstones may accrue and need to be garbage collected, in which cause the corresponding entry may be added again; again, this will not break correctness and as long as tombstones are kept for long enough, the risk of re-adding is minimal.
+With time, however, even small tombstones may accrue and need to be garbage collected, in which cause the corresponding entry may be added again; again, this will not break correctness and as long as tombstones are kept for long enough, the risk of re-adding is minimal.

 In the case of the Tendermint algorithm we note that staleness comes from adding newer messages (belonging to higher rounds and heights) to the tuple space.
 Hence, in Approach Two, if as an optimization these newer messages are exchanged first, then the stale messages can be excluded before being shared to other nodes that might have forgotten them and tombstones may not be needed at all.

+#### Local and Global views

+Let $T$ be the tuple space as seen by an external observer, also referred here as the **global view**, and $t_p$ be node $p$'s approximation of $T$, also referred as $p$'s **local view**.
+Because of the asynchronous nature of distributed systems, local views may not include all entries in the global view or may still include entries no longer in the global view.
+Formally, let $P$ be the set of validators and $\bar{e}$ be the tombstone for an entry $e$, if tombstones are used.

+- $T = \cup_P t_p$
+- $e \in T \Leftrightarrow \exists p \in P, e \in t_p \land \not\exists q \in Q, \bar{e}\in t_q$

 ### Querying the Tuple Space

 The tuple space is consulted through queries, which have the same form as the entries.
 Queries return all entries whose values match those in the query, where a `*` matches all values.
+Nodes can only query their own local views, not the global view $T$.
 For example, suppose a node's local view of the tuple space has the following entries, here organized as rows of a table for easier visualization:

 | Height | Round | Step     | Validator | Value |